 TFS HealthScience Standardizes on Veeva Vault Clinical Operations Suite to Accelerate Clinical Development

-- Veeva Vault unifies clinical documents and processes to improve collaboration and speed execution

-STOCKHOLM, March 25, 2021 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced that TFS HealthScience will be the first CRO to have selected Veeva Vault Clinical Operations Suite for end-to-end study management on a single cloud platform.
-The European-headquartered global CRO is taking action to further modernize the study operations, adopting the entire suite to drive greater efficiency and speed in trials.
-TFS HealthScience will now be offering its biopharma customers industry-leading technologies to improve patient safety whilst reducing financial burden and increasing compliance.
+Veeva Systems (NYSE: VEEV) today announced that TFS HealthScience selected Veeva Vault Clinical Operations Suite for end-to-end study management on a single cloud platform.
+The global CRO is taking action to further modernize study operations, adopting the entire suite for greater efficiency and speed in trials.
+Now TFS HealthScience will offer its biopharma customers industry-leading technologies and services to run more cost-efficient and compliant studies.

-"Veeva Vault Clinical Operations Suite gives us a foundation for further growth as we expand our service offering globally," said Dr. Bassem Saleh, CEO, TFS HealthScience.
-"Bringing together study operations streamlines the processes, enabling us to maximize value for sponsors and accelerate the delivery of treatments to patients."
+"Veeva Vault Clinical Operations Suite gives us a foundation for further growth as we expand our service offerings globally," said Dr. Bassem Saleh, CEO, TFS HealthScience.
+"Bringing together study operations streamlines processes, enabling us to maximize value for sponsors and accelerate the delivery of treatments to patients."

-TFS HealthScience provides strategic tailored solutions to its customers with focus on driving excellence and innovation to reduce the complexity across study processes.
+TFS HealthScience provides customers with strategically tailored solutions focused on driving excellence and innovation to reduce complexity in trials.
 Building on its success with Veeva Vault eTMF to maintain inspection readiness, the company will use Veeva Vault Study Startup to get studies up and running quickly, Veeva Vault CTMS to keep studies on track, and Veeva Vault Payments to simplify payments to global partner sites.
 With a connected, agile clinical landscape, TFS HealthScience will centralize governance and study oversight to share insights with sponsors easily.

 "TFS HealthScience is transforming clinical operations to work more efficiently and better serve sponsors," said Pinar Benet, senior director strategy, Vault Clinical Operations at Veeva Systems.
 "We're excited to continue this journey together towards unified and connected trials to accelerate clinical research."